 An MO Dispute may only be initiated upon attempting a resolution through either mediation/informal meetings - as an attempt to resolve the issue or query with associated disputing parties or by raising a Statutory Query.
 If a resolution has not been found via the Statutory Query Process, the initiating party will be required to initiate an MO Dispute.

 Prior to raising an MO Dispute, trading parties must have attempted to resolve their issues through the Statutory Query process.
 If this does not achieve a suitable resolution, they will then be required to attempt a mediation step with MOSL.
 Only when both the Statutory Query process and mediation fail to provide a resolution, will the trading party be able to initiate the MO Dispute Process.

 MO Disputes should be raised through Kissflow, where the initiator of the dispute will be required to provide a completed MO Disputes Form which will be submitted also through Kissflow.
 In order for the dispute to qualify, the initiator will be required to ensure the dispute meets all criteria listed within the form prior to submission.
 The application form may be rejected if the dispute request fails to meet the criteria outlined.

 The initiator will be required to ensure all forms and supplementary documentation have been submitted within the allotted period and that the form has been completed accurately and submitted by the relevant Contract Manager.

 Upon receipt of the application, MOSL will provide acknowledgement of the dispute within a suitable period of time.
 Kissflow will also generate an MO Dispute Number for your application, which will be associated with your dispute logged with MOSL.

-If you are raising a dispute it must meet the following criteria in order for it to be considered valid.
-The below points enable a dispute qualify:
+If you are raising an MO Dispute it must meet any of the following criteria in order for it to be considered valid:

-- MOSL failed to implement its rectification plan in a timely manner; or
+- MOSL failed to implement its rectification plan in a timely manner

 - MOSL provided a rectification plan that is unclear, incomplete or materially incorrect.